erikphillips/wumpus_world/README.md

     The seed to specify to the random number generator.
 Specifying a seed allows for the simulator to run the same random worlds.
     Default is None which uses a random component from the system time.

+  -world WORLD
+    The world file to as a pre-defined wumpus world.
+The file must follow a specified format (example is 'testworld.txt'):
+      size N      # the size of the world (integer) wumpus X Y  # the (x,y) location of the wumpus (integers) gold X Y    # the (x,y) location of the gold (integers) pit X Y     # the (x,y) location of a pit (integers)
+                  # subsequent lines may include additional pit locations
 ```

 ## Acknowledgments ##